ujh/ujh.github.io/source/_posts/2014-07-28-learning-rust-tasks-and-messages-part-1.markdown

 seconds* and then return the result immediately.

 Explaining how the AI works is out of the scope of this blog post.
-The only thing you need to know here is that it essentially is an endless loop that does some computation and improves the result the longer it can run.
+The only thing you need to know here, is that it essentially is an endless loop that does some computation and the longer it can run, the better the result will be.
 Unfortunately each iteration of the loop is rather long, so we need to make sure we can return a result **while** we're doing the computation of that iteration.
 This is where concurrency comes in handy.
 What if we could run the iteration in a separate Rust task?